 Release Date – March 6th, 2020 – Pre-order Available –

-When it came time to record, iji live band alums Jake Jones (drums), Will Murdoch (bass), Evan Easthope (guitar), Tyler Martin (synths), Jade Tcimpidis (vocals) lined up to help along side a large number of friends, guests and new collaborators including Zach’s Dad who plays harmonica on the opening track.
-Zach also recruited friends James Krivchenia (Big Thief) and Erin Birgy (Mega Bog) to engineer and co-produce respectively, with eternal heroes like Arthur Russell, Laura Nyro, Peter Ivers, and Squeeze swimming in the clouds above.
+When it came time to record, iji live band alums Jake Jones (drums), Will Murdoch (bass), Evan Easthope (guitar), Tyler Martin (synths), Erin Birgy (vocals) and Jade Tcimpidis (vocals) lined up to help along side a large number of friends, guests and new collaborators including Zach’s dad, David Burba (who plays harmonica on the opening track).
+Zach also recruited collaborators, James Krivchenia (Big Thief) and Erin Birgy (Mega Bog) to engineer and co-produce, with eternal heroes like Arthur Russell, Laura Nyro, Peter Ivers, and Squeeze swimming in the clouds above.